 - Explore the things that are a priority to you?

 - Workshop to gain understanding of topics of OT expertise.

 Occupational Therapy is a health profession that focuses on activities that are hard for a person to do.
-Some of the activities I can provide therapy for are:

 - Tying laces, doing buttons, zips or belts